KDRS-SA/search-and-view-docs/_docs/guide/part-3-creating-our-first-template.md

 ---
 Now we are ready to create our first XML template and display data from the Sakila sample SIARD-file.

-XML templates are stored in the `vendor` folder where KDRS S&V is stored.
-The full path would generally be `/var/kdrs/sv/vendor`.
+XML templates are stored in the `templates` folder where KDRS S&V is stored.
+The full path would generally be `/var/kdrs/sv/templates`.

-1. Within the `vendor` folder, create a new XML file named `innsyn_tutorial.xml`.\
+1. Within the `templates` folder, create a new XML file named `innsyn_tutorial.xml`.\
-*This file can be placed in either the root of or in any subdirectory of the `vendor` folder.
+*This file can be placed in either the root of or in any subdirectory of the `templates` folder.
 Only the name of the file matters.*

 2. Now we will fill the file with the bare minium to make it display something in KDRS S&V:
 {% highlight xml %}